Ant-Man

-Ant-Man is the name of several superheroes appearing in books published by Marvel Comics.
+Ant-Man is the name of several superheroes appearing in books published by Marvel Comics, all of whom can shrink to the size of an ant and usually have telepathic control over ants.

 Publication history

-Created by Stan Lee, Larry Lieber and Jack Kirby, his first appearance was in Tales to Astonish #27 (January 1962) as Dr. Henry Pym; however, he first appeared in costume as Ant-Man in Tales to Astonish #35 (September 1962).
-The persona was originated by the brilliant scientist Hank Pym's superhero alias after inventing a substance that can change size (Pym Particles), but reformed thieves Scott Lang and Eric O'Grady also took on the Ant-Man mantle after the original changed his superhero identity to various other aliases, such as Giant-Man, Goliath, and Yellowjacket.
-Pym's Ant-Man is also a founding member of the super hero team known as the Avengers.
+Created by Stan Lee, Larry Lieber and Jack Kirby, Dr. Henry Pym made his first appearance in Tales to Astonish #27 (January 1962); he assumed his Ant-Man identity in his second appearance, in Tales to Astonish #35 (September 1962).
+Reformed thieves Scott Lang and Eric O'Grady also took on the Ant-Man mantle after Pym changed his superhero identity to various other aliases, such as Giant-Man, Goliath, and Yellowjacket.
+Pym's Ant-Man is a founding member of the super hero team known as the Avengers.

 Fictional character biography

 Over the years, a number of different characters have assumed the title of Ant-Man; most of them have been connected with the Avengers.